Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 If that sounds like an impossible task, it’s actually more realistic than it seems because the Southwest points you earn from Southwest credit card sign-up bonuses from cards like the following, count toward earning a Companion Pass:

 - Southwest Rapid Rewards® Premier Business Credit Card

 - Southwest Rapid Rewards® Performance Business Credit Card

 Before you attempt this strategy there are a couple of rules you’ll want to be aware of.
 First off, you can only hold 1 personal Southwest card at a time.
 And you can only earn the sign-up bonus on 1 personal Southwest card every 24 months.

 The Southwest Companion Pass is valid for the calendar year you earn it in and the entire next calendar year.
-So if you earn a Companion Pass in June 2019 it will be valid until December 31, 2020.
-If you have other questions about the Southwest Companion Pass, check out our complete guide here.
+So if you earn a Companion Pass in June or July 2019 it will be valid until December 31, 2020.

 Southwest is a favorite airline of many because of its customer-friendly policies.
-And even though they don’t have a traditional award chart like other airlines, there are still plenty of ways to get great value from the best uses with Southwest points.
+And even though they don’t have a traditional award chart like other airlines, there are still plenty of ways to get great value from the best ways to use Southwest points.

 You could use your Southwest points to position yourself to take advantage of a cheap flight to Europe or to fly to a beautiful tropical destination in the Caribbean or Hawaii.

 Check out our guides for using Southwest Airlines miles: